 With the opening of the new teaching hospital, Seton and Central Health negotiated a new lease for the Downtown Campus parking garage, Clinical Education Center ("CEC") building, and the CEC parking garage.
-The new lease was executed in December 2017 with an initial term of May 22, 2017 through September 30, 2024, with renewal options for seven additional terms each for 120 months thereafter.
-The new agreement reflects the relocation of hospital services provided at the Downtown Campus and the opening of the new Teaching Hospital located in close proximity.
-During the year ended September 30, 2020, Central Health received \$9,390,624 in lease revenue for these structures on the Central Health Downtown Campus.
+The new lease was executed in December 2017 with an initial term of May 22, 2017 through September 30, 2024, with renewal options for seven additional terms each for 120 months thereafter for the Downtown Campus parking garage.
+The agreement reflects the relocation of hospital services previously provided at the Downtown Campus and the opening of the new Teaching Hospital located in close proximity.
+During the year ended September 30, 2021, Central Health received \$9,390,624 in lease revenue for these facilities located on the Central Health Downtown Campus.

-In August 2018, Central Health entered into a lease with a local limited partnership called the 2033 LP, established by a UT alumnus for the benefit of UT and Dell Medical School at UT, to lease approximately 2.8 acres on the Central Health Downtown Campus.
-In October 2018, 2033 LP assigned the lease to the 2033 Fund, a Texas nonprofit corporation.
-The lease terms include provisions for vacating buildings and the completion of demolition of existing structures.
-During the year ended September 30, 2020, Central Health received \$1,548,429 in lease revenue from this agreement.
+In August 2018, Central Health entered into a lease with a local limited partnership named the 2033 LP, established for the benefit of UT and Dell Medical School at UT, to lease approximately 2.8 acres on the Central Health Downtown Campus.
+In October 2018, 2033 LP assigned the lease to the 2033 Higher Education Development Foundation, a Texas nonprofit corporation.
+During the year ended September 30, 2021, Central Health received \$1,567,197 in lease revenue from this agreement.
 The lease terms required prepayment of the initial 3 years of base rent.
 The unamortized balance of these prepayments is included in unearned revenue on the statements of net position.